danielmartin/ios-coffee-shop/README.md

 - The -v option sets a particular version in the project file before compilation is performed.
 - The -p option specifies a mobile provisioning profile.
-See more information at http://developer.apple.com/library/ios/#documentation/ToolsLanguages/Conceptual/DevPortalGuide/CreatingandDownloadingDevelopmentProvisioningProfiles/CreatingandDownloadingDevelopmentProvisioningProfiles.html
+See more information [here](http://developer.apple.com/library/ios/#documentation/ToolsLanguages/Conceptual/DevPortalGuide/CreatingandDownloadingDevelopmentProvisioningProfiles/CreatingandDownloadingDevelopmentProvisioningProfiles.html)
 - The -c option specifies a developer certificate to sign the app.
 - The -s option provides the iOS SDK version you want to use to compile the project.
 You can get a list of the available OSX/iOS SDKs by running this command: `xcodebuild -showsdks`
 - The -r option builds a Release version of the app.